Widow's peak: Notable examples

-People with natural widow's peaks include singers Nick Jonas, Britney Spears, Unai Emery, Damiano David, Alex Turner, Lauren Jauregui, Jack White, Kat Bjelland, Rebecca Black, and Zayn Malik, six-time world Snooker champion Ray Reardon (nickname Dracula, in reference to his prominent widow's peak and sharp canine teeth), professional tennis player Taylor Fritz, Soviet cosmonaut Pavel Belyayev, actors Chris Hemsworth, Keanu Reeves, Kit Harington, Leonardo DiCaprio, John Travolta, Grace Kelly, Blake Lively, Fran Drescher, Rita Hayworth, Marilyn Monroe, Andy García, Colin Farrell, James Roday, Rekha, Luke Evans, male model Hamza Ali Abbasi, reality TV star Judith Sheindlin as well as politicians Paul Ryan, Ronald Reagan, and Andrew Jackson.
+People with natural widow's peaks include singers Amy Grant, Nick Jonas, Britney Spears, Unai Emery, Damiano David, Alex Turner, Lauren Jauregui, Jack White, Kat Bjelland, Rebecca Black, Zayn Malik, and Olivia Dean, six-time world Snooker champion Ray Reardon (nickname Dracula, in reference to his prominent widow's peak and sharp canine teeth), professional tennis player Taylor Fritz, Brazilian football player Cafu, Soviet cosmonaut Pavel Belyayev, actors Chris Hemsworth, Keanu Reeves, Kit Harington, Leonardo DiCaprio, John Travolta, Grace Kelly, Blake Lively, Fran Drescher, Rita Hayworth, Marilyn Monroe, Andy García, Colin Farrell, James Roday, Rekha, Luke Evans, male model Hamza Ali Abbasi, reality TV star Judith Sheindlin, as well as politicians Paul Ryan, Ronald Reagan, and Andrew Jackson.

-A number of fictional people have a widow's peak.
+A number of fictional people have widow's peaks.
 In film, this trait is often associated with a villain or antagonist; Count Dracula is an example.
 Eddie Munster – from the television program The Munsters – also had this distinctive hairline.
 Another villain depicted as having widow's peak hair is the Joker from Batman comic books and films.
 Namor, the Sub-Mariner has long held the feature.
 Vegeta from the Dragon Ball franchise is known for his widow's peak.
 Hannibal Lecter is repeatedly described as having one in the novels that feature his story.
-However, the hairline is not strictly associated with fictional villains, for example beloved Disney character Mickey Mouse sports a distinctive widow's peak.
+However, the hairline is not strictly associated with fictional villains: for example, beloved Disney character Mickey Mouse sports a distinctive widow's peak.
 The original illustrations of Sherlock Holmes present the famed detective with a prominent widow's peak, as do all of Spider-Man co-creator Steve Ditko's drawings of Peter Parker, and a sketch of James Bond personally commissioned by the character's creator, Ian Fleming.
 Pulp fiction hero Doc Savage also had this hair trait.
 Oberyn Martell from George R. R. Martin's A Song of Ice and Fire novels is described as having a prominent widow's peak.

 Additionally, widow's peaks are shown to poll well for politicians.
 According to research by Shawn Rosenberg of the University of California, Irvine, "widow’s peaks (though more so on female candidates) were a clear positive.
 It was associated with being seen as more competent and with greater integrity".